PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 In our first example, a new created room will not trigger the updater.

-New elements are catched by GetChangeTypeElementAddition() and the list is return by UpdaterData.GetAddedElementIds() in the Execute method
+New elements are catched by GetChangeTypeElementAddition() and the list is returned by UpdaterData.GetAddedElementIds() in the Execute method

 So we only have to add a second trigger for those new elements :
 ```python